Welcome to Orbit. We want you to know and understand your rights and our rights as defined below. Please review carefully. Here are some highlights:

 Requirements for Successful Completion

-To receive continuing education credit, participants must register, access eligible sites, and complete the redeem cycle.
+To receive continuing education credit (including ABIM MOC credit), participants must register, access eligible sites, complete the evaluation component, and complete the redeem cycle.
 Certificates are available immediately from the Dashboard, aggregating credits across multiple site accesses over any desired time interval.
 There is no limit on total credit earned.

-Contact InformationFor questions regarding accreditation, please contact the TUSM Office of Continuing Education at firstname.lastname@example.org or 617-636-6579.
+Contact InformationFor questions regarding accreditation, please contact TUSM OCE at firstname.lastname@example.org or 617-636-6579.
 For any other questions, feel free to email Orbit.

 You agree that by clicking “Try free for 1 week”, “Join the waitlist”, “Sign up” or similar, registering, accessing or using our services (described below), you are agreeing to enter into a legally binding contract with Orbit (even if you are using our Services on behalf of a company).
 If you do not agree to this contract (“Contract” or “User Agreement”), do not click “Try free for 1 week” (or similar) and do not access or otherwise use any of our Services.

 This Contract applies to orbitcme.com, Orbit-branded apps, and other Orbit-related sites, apps, communications and other services that state that they are offered under this Contract (“Services”), including the offsite collection of data for those Services, such as our ads and the “Orbit” and “Orbit for Chrome” plugins.
 Registered users of our Services are “Members” and unregistered users are “Visitors”.
 This Contract applies to both.